directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

   avatar_file_name: "./ekekenta-clinton.png"
 ---

-## Introduction

-In this tutorial, you'll learn how to build an application using Sveltekit with Directus and multilingual content.
+In this tutorial, you'll learn how to build an application using Sveltekit with Directus and multilingual content using Directus' translations interface.

 ## Before You Start